 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

 Your due date has come and gone and you’re up googling ways to induce labor at home.
-You’ve stumbled upon this magical method known as the “Midwives Brew” & probably wondering…”does it work?”
+You’ve stumbled upon this magical natural method known as the “Midwives Brew” & probably wondering…”does it work?”
 You’re in the right place.
 This article will cover all about the safety and success rate of this raved about induction concoction known a the Midwives Brew.

-I’ll repeat, no matter how exhausted and ready to have that baby you are, do NOT try this without discussing it with your doctor.
+I’ll repeat, no matter how exhausted and ready to have that baby you are, do NOT try this natural induction method without discussing it with your healthcare provider.

 Now that we got that settled, let’s jump in!